coreinfrastructure/best-practices-badge/doc/background.md

 This section basically provides a literature search of related materials.
 These include
-guidelines for OSS projects,
-general methods for evaluating OSS projects, security-related materials (e.g., guidelines or evaluation processes), security-related metrics, and miscellanea.
+guidelines for FLOSS projects, general methods for evaluating FLOSS projects, security-related materials (e.g., guidelines or evaluation processes), security-related metrics, and miscellanea.
 Some of these approaches may be useful for the badging system as well.

-## Guidelines for OSS projects
+## Guidelines for FLOSS projects

 Some guidelines include: